Andrew Downes’ Symphonies

 Composers' Guild booklet of First Performances by British Composers for 1993:

-Andrew and I had heard Andrew Mogrelia conduct Symphony No 2 in Warwick shortly before, and were very impressed.
+Andrew and I had heard Andrew Mogrelia conduct Andrew's Symphony No.2 in Warwick shortly before, and were very impressed.
 Andrew asked Mogrelia to conduct the premiere of Symphony No 3 as a result.
 Mogrelia readily agreed, but wasn’t too pleased at having to conduct the multi-time passages (composed by Andrew to convey the cultural diversity around the world).

 Birmingham Conservatoire News: